A Mighty Fortress

 Brevet Major General John Peter Muhlenberg |

-As with many of our first patriots, Muhlenberg’s wartime experience was just the start of his service to the new nation.
-Well-liked by the German residents in and around Philadelphia, Muhlenberg embarked on a long and distinguished political career.
+Like many of our first patriots, Muhlenberg’s wartime experience was just the beginning of his service to the new nation.
+Popular among the German residents in and around Philadelphia, Muhlenberg pursued a long and notable political career.
 He became a member of the state supreme executive council, serving as vice president under Benjamin Franklin.
 He also served three terms in Congress and was appointed a U.S. senator in 1801 (no elections were held at that time).
-He gave up his senate seat when President Thomas Jefferson
+He resigned his Senate seat when President Thomas Jefferson appointed him customs inspector for Philadelphia.

 A Steady Hand